Take a quick look

 All undergraduate students are required to complete the NUpath Requirements.

 Advanced Mechatronics Courses

 Complete a minimum of 18 semester hours to reach a total of 120 semester hours.

 You know where you are headed and you've seen how our program will lead you there.
 So let's get going.
 Here's what you need to know before you enroll.

-- English language proficiency proof.
-Students for whom English is not their primary language must submit one of the following:
+- Proof of English language proficiency: ONLY for students for whom English is not their primary language

 Are You an International Student?
 Find out what additional documents are required to apply.